JakeSidSmith/existential-proxy/README.md

 import * as ep from 'existential-proxy';
 ```

-Almost of the examples below will use the following types / object.
+Almost all of the examples below will use the following types / object.

 ```typescript
 // Here's an example object type